Navigate college admissions with experts who care about the whole you

 Students may opt to report how the pandemic has affected them but should weigh that decision carefully.

-For the second year in a row, the Common Application includes a prompt on the impact of Covid-19: Community disruptions such as COVID-19 and natural disasters can have deep and long-lasting impacts.
+For the second year in a row, the Common Application includes a Covid-19 essay prompt: Community disruptions such as COVID-19 and natural disasters can have deep and long-lasting impacts.
 If you need it, this space is yours to describe those impacts.
 Colleges care about the effects on your health and well-being, safety, family circumstances, future plans, and education, including access to reliable technology and quiet study spaces.
 Do you wish to share anything on this topic?
 Y/N

 Typically, we advise students to always answer every prompt, even if it is indicated as optional.
 However, after many discussions with colleagues, and presentations from college admissions professionals regarding this Covid prompt, the feedback is clear that only those significantly impacted by illness, loss of close relatives, or housing or employment disruptions should respond.
 Increased family responsibilities that limited access to online schooling would be another reason.